HCI-Lab-Saarland/MultiTouchKitUI/README.md

-# Multi Touch Kit Processing
+# Multi Touch Kit Processing Library

 This is a Processing library for Multi Touch Kit.
 For more information on the project and tutorial, visit our [website](https://hci.cs.uni-saarland.de/multi-touch-kit/).